o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/nodes-understanding.md

 1. In the **Node Palette** search box, type **Light**.
 The results show nodes related to light.
 ![\[Light-related nodes in the Script Canvas Node Palette.\]](/images/user-guide/scripting/script-canvas/script-canvas-nodes-understanding-6.png)

    In the **Node Palette**, sender events are the dark blue entries.
-All Light\-related sender events provide a way to communicate with, configure, or alter the behavior of a given Light component.
-You can send any of the Light\-related sender events to an entity that has a Light component.
+All Light-related sender events provide a way to communicate with, configure, or alter the behavior of a given Light component.
+You can send any of the Light-related sender events to an entity that has a Light component.
 If the entity that owns the Script Canvas graph also has a Light component, it can send the event to itself.

 1. Drag **Turn On** or **Turn Off** onto the canvas to create a sender node.
 ![\[Light component Turn On sender node in Script Canvas.\]](/images/user-guide/scripting/script-canvas/script-canvas-nodes-understanding-7.png)